 Release (EM-301) '!
 Deposition (EM-302) '!
 Bioaccumulation (EM-303) & Biomagnification (EM-304) '!
 Food Chain (EM-305).
 The volatization of dioxins into the atmosphere through industrial processes, waste incineration, or combustion sources can distribute this hormone disrupting chemical widely throughout the air, where it can settle on soil, vegetation, and water bodies through wet and dry deposition (61).
 Once present in the environment, the compounds exhibit strong lipophilicity and resist degradation for long periods of time, with soil half-lives estimated between 25 and over 100 years.
 In aquatic systems, dioxins bind to organic particulates as well as sediments where they are ingested by benthic organisms and microorganisms, this is the starting point to the bioaccumulation process.
-Plants take up dioxins as they are present in soil from which they absorb nutrients, but this route is less significant for main route of exposure for the non-occupationally exposed general population with dioxins.
+Plants take up dioxins as they are present in soil from which they absorb nutrients, but this route is less significant for food chain contamination than atmospheric deposition on plant surfaces.
+The main route of entry for dioxins into the terrestrial food chain is through the ingestion of contaminated vegetation and soil, or other animals which have already bioaccumulated the compounds.
+Thus, larger organisms consume small organisms that ingest dioxinladen sediment particles or phytoplankton, and each level of trophic structure biomagnifies, which means that dioxins become more concentrated in the tissues of organisms higher in the food chain.
+This is especially important in the aquatic environment where the concentration in predatory fish can be thousands times higher than in the water.
+Signs of these pollutants are further concentrated by predatory fish and birds, and even more so by apex predators.
+Almost 90 percent of dioxins enter the human body via food-the majority through the consumption of food of animal origin (including milk, meat and fish), since dioxins tend to accumulate in fatty tissues.
+The phenomenon is especially acute for fatty fish from polluted waters, meat from animals reared in polluted areas, and dairy products from cows grazing on polluted pastures.
+Diversity in diet from region to region contributes to patterns of human exposure, whereby populations consuming large amounts of specific food items (e.g., high fish consumption coastal communities) may have greater exposure risk.
+This complex pathway from environmental release to human consumption highlights the reason food is by far the main route of exposure for the non-occupationally exposed general population with dioxins.